manguinm/dataiku-challenge/README.md

 - use **oversampling techniques** to rebalance the training set and help classifiers learn more the 50k+ category patterns (the [imbalanced_learn](https://github.com/scikit-learn-contrib/imbalanced-learn) module in Python seems a good tool)
 - Refining features, combining them ('handcrafted' ratios, Principal component analysis...)
-- Instead of using a classification approach, use an anomaly detection one ?
+- Instead of using a classification approach, use an anomaly detection one (cluster analysis-based for instance)